Senate passes bill to avert shutdown, extend $14 billion in Ukraine aid

 The aid includes money to shore up Ukraine and its defenses, including investments meant to help protect against cyberattacks and bolster regional allies against any further Kremlin-led aggression.
 It also features new support for federal programs that allow the U.S. government to respond to food insecurity, assist in refugee resettlement and address other humanitarian needs.

-And the emergency package further empowers Washington to enforce the significant, crippling sanctions it has levied on Russia and its political elite in recent weeks.
-The money underscores a broader, global strategy to maximize economic pressure on the country and its leader, President Vladimir Putin, in a bid to force him to rethink the war.
+The emergency package further empowers Washington to enforce the significant, crippling sanctions it has levied on Russia and its political elite in recent weeks.
+The money underscores a broader global strategy to maximize economic pressure on the country and its leader, President Vladimir Putin, in a bid to force him to rethink the war.

 “This is an area where the American people overwhelmingly support the people of Ukraine,” said Sen. Patrick J. Leahy (D-Vt.), the chairman of the Senate Appropriations Committee, in a speech earlier Thursday.
 “This is not a Democratic and a Republican issue.
 This is a human rights issue.”

-The total, $13.6 billion in assistance arrives days after Ukrainian President Volodymyr Zelensky delivered an emotional plea to U.S. lawmakers, urging them to act swiftly and decisively to help his war-torn country.
+The total $13.6 billion in assistance arrives days after Ukrainian President Volodymyr Zelensky delivered an emotional plea to U.S. lawmakers, urging them to act swiftly and decisively to help his war-torn country.
 The U.S. government has not provided the fuller range of military support that Zelensky seeks, as Washington scrambles to steer clear of a direct confrontation with a fellow nuclear superpower.
 But the aid that lawmakers did approve still amounts to a significant sum, which the Biden administration previously said it could look to augment further if the conflict continues to worsen.

 Democrats and Republicans secured the money in tandem with a $1.5 trillion bill to fund key federal agencies and operations.
 Its successful advance after months of bipartisan talks marked a significant legislative victory in its own right, averting a shutdown that would have occurred after midnight Friday in the absence of congressional action.
 The House approved the spending package a day earlier.

 The sweeping endeavor paves the way for major funding increases at top federal agencies overseeing health care, science, education, labor and defense.
-It replaces a series of patchwork agreements that had essentially kept federal agencies’ normal operating budgets flat in the first year of Biden’s term, denying the White House an opportunity until now to translate some of its broader policy ambitions into reality.
+It replaces patchwork agreements that had essentially kept federal agencies’ normal operating budgets flat in the first year of Biden’s term, denying the White House an opportunity until now to translate some of its broader policy ambitions into reality.
 And it reauthorizes the Violence Against Women Act, a law that lapsed three years ago that aids and protects women in response to sexual assault, domestic violence and other crimes.

 But lawmakers still could not accomplish everything they intended, including an attempt to provide $15 billion to combat the coronavirus.
 The money, which was meant to restock federal initiatives for testing, therapeutics and vaccines, fell out of the package after a last-minute political dispute over how to pay for it.
 The mishap left House and Senate Democrats scrambling to devise a new way to secure the investments, which Senate Majority Leader Charles.
 E. Schumer (D-N.Y.) described earlier in the day as “very much needed.”